MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/can-i-tell-if-my-trace-provider-is-enabled-for-tracing-.md

 ---
-title: Can I tell if my trace provider is enabled for tracing
+title: Can I Tell if My Trace Provider is Enabled for Tracing
 description: Can I tell if my trace provider is enabled for tracing ms.date: 04/20/2017
 ---